PabloNavarroFontcuberta/instagram-automation/README.md

-# instagram-bot
+# instagram-automation
-Instagram bot built with Python 3.7 and the Selenium package.
+Instagram automation built with Python 3.7 and the Selenium package.

-# Testing
-- 3/19/2019 with Google Chrome v72 and Python 3.7

 # Current Features
 - Follow a user